simplefoc/simplefoc.github.io/docs/boards/simplefoc_mini/getting_started/code.md

              - open_loop_velocity_example
 ```
 <blockquote class="warning"> <p class="heading">Update the example pinout</p>
-When testing the motor make sure to update the pinout that you have chosen in the <a href="pads_soldering">hardware configuration</a>.</blockquote>
+When testing the motor make sure to update the pinout that you have chosen in the <a href="mini_connect_hardware">hardware configuration</a>.</blockquote>

 If you are not sure what is the number of pole pairs your motor has, please check the example code:
 ```sh